mouseless/governance/roles.md

 - **Owner**: Makes the final decisions and handles responsibilities not covered by current roles
-- **Member**: People with legal binding so that they get paid for what they do
+- **Member**: People with legal binding
-- **Contributor**: People with no legal binding but known personally within our network who voluntarily contribute to public repositories
+- **Contributor**: People with no legal binding within our network who voluntarily contribute to public repositories

 ## Rules to Follow